If autism hyperfocus drives your child to obsession, what should you do about it, and how much should you intervene?

 Timothy’s worries over looking up information about the morality of playing video games may be based on an obsessive compulsive disorder.
 Allowing him to engage in fear-based web searching could be a never-ending spiral downward into more fear and paranoia.

-There also may be cases when the behavior interferes with the family’s ability to go out anywhere or to take a vacation.
+There also may be cases when the behavior interferes with the family’s ability to go out anywhere or take a vacation.

 Or Leah, a budding piano player might be tempted to practice her skill to the exclusion of everything else.
 A severe enough obsession could not only interfere with family plans, but even discourage healthy habits such as getting enough sleep, eating a healthy diet, and practicing good hygiene.